-The Company's commitments to fund investments as of December 31, 2015 and 2014 are presented in the following table (dollars in thousands):
+The Company's commitments to fund investments as of December 31, 2016 and 2015 are presented in the following table (dollars in thousands):

-De ecember 31, 2015 December 31, 2014
+2016 2015

-Limited partnerships \$ 263,163 \$ 254,314
+Limited partnerships and real estate joint ventures \$ 332,16 \$ 263,163

-Commercial mortgage loans 86,325 33,850
+Commercial mortgage loans 126,24 86,325

-Bank loans 48,686 52,859
+Bank loans 58,31 8 48,686

-Equity release mortgages 8,504 8,549
+Equity release mortgages 130,32 8,504

+137

 The Company anticipates that the majority of its current commitments will be invested over the next five years; however, these commitments could become due any time at the request of the counterparties.
-Investments in limited partnerships are carried at cost or reported using the equity method and included in other invested assets in the consolidated balance sheets.
-Bank loans are carried at fair value and included in fixed maturities available-for-sale.
+Investments in limited partnerships and real estate joint ventures are carried at cost or reported using the equity method and included in other invested assets in the consolidated balance sheets.
+Bank loans are carried at fair value and included in fixed maturity securities available-for-sale.
 Equity release mortgages are carried at unpaid principal balances, net of any amortized premium or discount and valuation allowance and included in other invested assets.